TonyM1958/FoxESS-Cloud/README.md

 f.solcast_rids = ["<your rid 1>","<your rid 2>"]
 ```

-Optionally, you can add f.debug_setting to provide more information on what is happening:
+You can also use 'f.debug_setting = n' to control actions and the level of information reported:
 + 0: silent mode
-+ 1: information reporting
++ 1: information reporting (default)
 + 2: more debug information and updating of inverter settings is disabled

 ## Site, Logger and Device Information